Skip to main content

 6 Core Components Of A Vision System

 All vision systems share the same core components.
+These include essential components and key components that are fundamental to system architecture.
 They may not be engineered as the discrete modules depicted in this infographic, but they will share the same key parts, functionality, and connectivity.

 The sensor you choose will impact almost every other design choice you make as you build your system.
-The image sensor provides the core functionality for the vision system, and will establish the requirements for the optics design, and data transport.
+The image sensor provides the core functionality for the vision system, and will establish the requirements for the optics design, data transport, and power consumption.

 There are a range of factors to consider when selecting an image sensor, starting the with the required operating spectrum of the sensor: